andrewjswan/mediaportal-fanart-handler/README.md

 #Introduction
 Fanart Handler is a plugin for MediaPortal (MP).
 The plugin has two main purposes;

-Search and download music fanart (scrape) from the htbackdrops site. for all artists stored in your MP music database.<br/>
+Search and download music fanart (scrape) from the htbackdrops/last.fm/fanart.tv site. for all artists stored in your MP music database.<br/>
 for any artist currently being played (on the fly).<br/>
 Push fanart that you store on your local harddrive to the current used MP skin.<br/>
 push fanart for now played music<br/>
 push fanart for selected music or movie<br/>
 push random images from selected folders<br/>
+push random images for Latests media<br/>
+push weather images for current weather<br/>

 #Scope
 The scope of this plugin is to: